brikis98/yevgeniy-brikman-homepage/_posts/2015-01-20-how-to-measure-anything.md

 > Rule of five: There is a 93.75% chance that the median of a population is between the smallest and largest values in any random sample of five from that population.

 > An important lesson comes from the origin of the word experiment.
-"Ex- periment" comes from the Latin ex-, meaning "of/from," and periri, mean- ing "try/attempt."
+"Experiment" comes from the Latin ex-, meaning "of/from," and periri, meaning "try/attempt."
 It means, in other words, to get something by trying.
 The statistician David Moore, the 1998 president of the American Statistical Association, goes so far as to say: "If you don't know what to measure, measure anyway.
 You'll learn what to measure."

 > Four useful measurement assumptions:
 > 1. Your problem is not as unique as you think.